-Wanguard Console is a multi-tenant web graphical user interface that functions as the administrative core of the software.
+Wanguard Console provides a multi-tenant web graphical user interface that functions as the administrative core of the software.
 It offers single-point management and reporting by consolidating data received from all Wanguard Sensors and Wanguard Filters deployed within the network.

-For brevity, Wanguard Sensor is sometimes referred to as Sensor, Wanguard Filter as Filter, and Wanguard Console as Console.
+For brevity, Wanguard Sensor is sometimes referred to as the Sensor, Wanguard Filter as the Filter, and Wanguard Console as the Console.